You are here:

 There shall be no waiver of Deposit for any Sheriff Sale.

-All successful bidders at the Sheriff's sale will be required to pay, at the time of sale:
+All successful bidders at the Sheriff's sale will be required to pay, in addition to purchase price:

 - Recorder's Fee: $36 for first three (3) pages